VIN-y/MissChanger/STLs/README.md

 - The testing Locker will need to be printed in the default orientation, with auto-painted support.
 (Built-in support will be add in later revisions)
 - The "alpha" folder contains the latest files that are in development.
-- Files with a version number attached are still in testing, and is subjected to changes.

 # ASSEMBLING